Table of Contents

-In the end, everything comes out as HTML on the frontend.
+In the end, everything comes out as HTML on the front end.
 That is, your site’s code is going to look something like this no matter if you’re using WordPress or a static HTML website:

 With static HTML, that story is pretty simple.
-You, or your developer, writes the code (including your content).
+You, or your developer, write the code (including your content).
 Then, once it’s on the server, it’s always like that.
 There’s no background processing going on – your site is always right there in its finished form.

 WordPress, on the other hand, is a content management system that uses PHP and a database.
 In simple terms, that means that when someone visits your WordPress site, your server “assembles” your site by:

 Executing the PHP code to put together the HTML version of your site Querying your database to get the content to insert into that HTML

 WordPress is a content management system.
 A content management system, often abbreviated as CMS, is software that helps you create, manage, and modify content on a website without needing to interact directly with the code.